 Babe: Mm-hmm, it should be alright, I think.

-Cat: You know, I probably shouldn't say this, but I'm not sure if you realize how much the other animals are laughing at you for this sheep dog business.
+Cat: You know, I probably shouldn't say this, but I'm not sure if you realise how much the other animals are laughing at you for this sheep dog business.

 Babe: Why would they do that?

 Cat: Well, they say that you've forgotten that you're a pig.
 Isn't that silly?
 And they even said that you don't know what pigs are for.